Non-FIFA international football: Regional associations

 Several teams which represent the regional associations of established footballing nations.
 These oversee local football in their respective regions and are part of a network of associations that contribute to the national association as a whole.
 A good example of this would be Jersey, who hold county status within the Football Association.
 These regional associations often enter representative teams into international non-FIFA matches.

 Stateless people

 Another group of teams are representative sides of ethnic groups that are without a home state, or are drawn from an ethnic diaspora.
 The Sami people of Lapland live in a distinct area of northern Fennoscandia, yet fall under the control of four states.
 Nevertheless, they have organised a football association and a representative team.
 Similarly, the Romani people—having been strewn across Europe for centuries—have a fledgeling footballing organisation to represent them in international competition.
-Other nations which were stateless, such as the Palestinians have been welcomed into FIFA and the AFC despite their state only more recently been recognised in international law.
+Other people who were stateless, such as the Palestinians have been welcomed into FIFA and despite their state, Asian Football Confederation (AFC) only more recently recognised them in international football.
 The Esperanto football team represents the worldwide community of Esperanto speakers.